The double_list_links_base

 true The links are not initialised. false The links are initialised.

-Only statically allocated nodes in the initial state are uninitialized.
-Regular nodes are always initialised.
+.
+Only statically allocated nodes in their initial state are considered uninitialized.
+Regular (dynamically or automatically allocated) nodes are always initialized during construction, so this method will only return true

 unlink()